 These people know the difference between wanting to fail and getting ready for setbacks.
 Their mindset shifts to failing quickly.
 They want to know if this will not pan out.

 I want this to flame out quickly so I can pick myself up, dust myself off, and go on to the next opportunity.
 Quick failure means quick lessons.
 Don’t look at it as a judgment on your character as a human being.

 It is not some summation of your value as a person, nor does it define you.
 Instead, you learn what you need to learn like Thomas Edison who once used a hair from a man’s beard in his efforts to invent the light bulb.

 Obviously, that did not pan out, but that didn’t stop Edison from trying many times.
 You need to fail quickly so you can quickly determine that the road you’re on is not the right road.
 You can then shift to another road and then try the next one.

 Quick lessons mean a faster track to eventual success.
 That’s how successful people think.
 On the contrary, people who struggle for the rest of their lives experience failure and look at failure as something that defines them.

 Fail quickly and get the lesson quickly.
+Learn from it and apply this knowledge moving forward.
 This enables you to minimize the cost and the pain.
 Suffering will always be a part of the equation but it doesn’t mean that you have to maximize it.
 It doesn’t mean that you have to let it burn you and define you as a person.
-When you do that, you make success more elusive.
+When you do that, you are only making success more elusive.